indongyoo/abc-functional-javascript/README_EN.md

 // 22
 ```
 When reading a code, It is easy to read from left to right in general.

-So, A changed the direction of function and arguments :
+So, `A` changed the direction
+ `data argument`, `function arguments`... :

-In A function, argument which is not a function appears first, argument which is a function appears later.
+In `A` function, argument which is not a function appears first, argument which is a function appears later.
 ```javascript
 function minus(a, b) {
     return a - b;